 There is a strong connection between the novel and the collection exhibited in the museum.
 While writing the parts of the novel, Orhan Pamuk was purchasing the objects mentioned in the novel.
 He collected the belongings of the main characters, newspaper reports remaining from the times that the novel covers, show cards, photographs and different objects in 20 years.

-The entrance fee to the Museum of Innocence is 50 Turkish Liras for adults.
+Museum of Innocence entrance fee is 50 Turkish Liras for adults as of 2021.
 The discounted ticket price for students is 35 TL.
 Museum Pass Istanbul is not valid at the entrance of the museum.
 For a better museum experience you can hire audio guide for 5 Lira.

 You can visit the museum for free just for once if you have the novel.
 On the 574th page of the novel, you can find a free entry ticket for the museum and a map showing where the museum is.
 By making that page stamped, you can get an invitation and visit the museum for free.

-The Museum of Innocence can be visited between 10:00 in the morning and 18:00 in the evening.
-The museum is open on Thursdays until 9 pm.
-The museum is closed on Mondays.
+Museum of Innocence opening hours are between 10:00 in the morning and 18:00 in the evening.
+The museum stays open until 21:00 on Fridays.
+Please also note that the museum is closed on Mondays.

 Visiting times of museums in Istanbul may change due to events and renovations.
-Before going to the museum, I recommend you to visit the official website of the Museum of Innocence and review the latest situation.
+Before going to the museum, I recommend you to visit the official website of the museum and review the latest situation.

 Written by Serhat Engul